|Mrs Betty Millar, the Buckstane Fish-Wife (Photograph by Mr W R Smith)|

 We thought Jock seemed quite old – probably younger than I am today; he looked like a character straight out of Stevenson - an old sea-dog, but perhaps he had never left dry land?

 He was always dressed in a big roll neck jersey and a leather waistcoat.

 One very clever approach which he deployed was to hand out old comics free to his customers' children.

 Although a short visitation, it was always an interesting interlude to go to the back of his old red Austin van and see the fish and scales and of course the comics inside; there would be a bit of repartee and he might twist your ear.

-Looking back he must have made a reasonable living; I've never thought about it until now, but the one omission from the three shopping precincts at Oxgangs Broadway; the Crescent; and Colinton Mains-and indeed also The Store (St Cuthbert's Cooperative) was a fish shop.
+Looking back he must have made a reasonable living; I've never thought about it until now, but the one omission from the three shopping precincts at Oxgangs Broadway; the Crescent; and Colinton Mains and indeed also the Store (St Cuthbert's Cooperative) at Oxgangs Road North was a fish shop.
 Indeed the only rival business, which in reality wasn't, because it was just too far away, was the Newhaven Fishwife, who sold her wares at the corner of Riselaw Crescent to her customers at Buckstone, Greenbank, Comiston, Morningside and the Braids.